ahnlak-rp2040/picow-boilerplate/docs/httpclient.md

 Initiates an HTTP request to load the provided URL.
 A buffer can be provided to store the resulting data; if this is NULL then a buffer will be allocated.

+The URL can include a port number, and HTTPS connections are supported.

 The final parameter either defines the size of the provided buffer, or (if no buffer is provided) the maximum buffer that will be allocated to hold the result.